My Dear Muthachan: Plot

-Meera has three younger siblings, they lost their parents recently and are left with no clue on how to run the business.
-All the relatives and friends start living with them, exploiting their wealth and making their life difficult.
-So they hire a person, to act as their long lost grandfather, in order to solve their personal problems.
-How this person resolves the issues and unravels the secret behind their parents death forms the crux of the story.
+Meera has three younger siblings; they lost their parents recently and are left with no clue on how to run their business.
+All their relatives and friends start living with them, exploiting their wealth and making their life difficult.
+So they hire a person to act as their long lost grandfather in order to solve their personal problems.
+How this person resolves the issues and unravels the secret behind their parents' death forms the crux of the story.